educational-resources-and-services/bibletags-widget/README.md

   * deploys to static files
   * lives on a cdn
   * makes graphql queries and mutations to `bibletags-data`
-  * will work offline
+  * to work offline
-  * caches ui language data (for non-English) in localStorage
-  * caches scripture data in localStorage (mutations as well in the future when made completed offline-enabled)
 * [bibletags-data](https://github.com/educational-resources-and-services/bibletags-data)
   * receives graphql requests
   * build with express
 * mysql db
   * live on aws rds
 * [BibleTags.org](https://bibletags.org)
+  * present the vision and how-to of the Bible Tags project
   * makes api calls to `bibletags-data`
   * contains a data hub with files in cdn (or aws s3)
 * react native app template